bgoonz/docs-collection/github/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization.md

 ---
 title: Configuring the retention period for GitHub Actions artifacts and logs in your organization
-intro: 'You can configure the retention period for {% data variables.product.prodname_actions %} artifacts and logs in your organization.'
+intro: "You can configure the retention period for {% data variables.product.prodname_actions %} artifacts and logs in your organization."
 redirect_from:
   - /github/setting-up-and-managing-organizations-and-teams/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams